 Mkuyu Guide School can be found in Tungamalenga, the last village on the road towards Ruaha National Park.
 The school is locally run and attracts young people from all over Tanzania who aspire towards a career in the safari industry.
 With a minimum of resources the school has already seen lots of young students come to learn about the bush and tourism in Tanzania.
 Paul Tickner Safaris has worked with founder Leonard Fidelis since the school began in 2013.

 A big thank you to Tandala, Kichaka, Kwihala, Mdonya, Jongomero, Ikuka, Hilltop, Wildlife Connection, WCS, STEP and all the other camps and NGOs who have taken on students from Mkuyu.

 When local people start to see the benefit to their livelihoods of having a national park like Ruaha on their doorstep, the goals of conservation become a lot more achievable.
 Tungamalenga and neighbouring villages see a lot of crop raiding by elephants during the harvest season and local pastoralists also frequently lose their livestock to hyena and lion, understandably this situation creates animosity towards conservation areas.
 As a safari company, it is our responsibility to foster the development of local communities and help them live sustainably with wildlife.

-Last year, 2017, we sponsered Alex Kidunye to attend Mkuyu Guide School for 6 months.
+In 2017, we sponsored Alex Kidunye to attend Mkuyu Guide School for 6 months.
 Alex is the youngest of 9 children, his father died when he was young and he couldn't finish secondary school because of financial constraints.
 We met Alex in his home village of Kitisi, the poorest in the area, and after telling him about the guide school; Alex wasted no time in visiting and talking to the students and staff there and quickly decided it was the place for him.
 Alex has a passion for the wildlife he has grown up around and a desire to learn, he also sees the potentials of tourists coming to see what the area has to offer.